A Non-Relativistic Limit for Heterotic Supergravity and its Gauge Lagrangian: Introduction

 \subsection{Organization of the paper}

-This paper is organized as follows: in the next section we review the cancellation of divergences in bosonic supergravity and we show the cancellation of divergences in heterotic supergravity.
-In section \ref{Transformations} we study the gauge transformation rules of the fundamental fields of the theory upon considering the NR limit and we construct a suitable gauge covariant derivative and gauge curvatures for the gauge fields.
-In section \ref{Lagrangian} we compute the finite Lagrangian of the theory in its gauge covariant form.
-Finally, in section \ref{Conclusions}, we present a discussion and an outlook.
+This paper is organized as follows: in the next section we review the cancellation of divergences in the ungauged sector of the heterotic supergravity (without fermions) and then we show the cancellation of divergences in the gauged sector by including (\ref{Aexpansion}).
+In section \ref{Transformations} we study the gauge transformation rules of the fundamental fields of the theory upon considering the NR limit, and we construct a suitable gauge covariant derivative and gauge curvatures for the gauge fields.
+In section \ref{Lagrangian} we compute the finite Lagrangian of the theory in its gauge covariant form and, finally, in section \ref{Conclusions}, we present a discussion and an outlook.